Welcome to Shaykhi Academy!

 Read an indepth discussion on How Long Does It Take To Learn Arabic?

-The Difference between A General And A Particular Point of Articulation
+The Difference Between A General And A Particular Point of Articulation

 We shall be presented with a classification of the general and particular/private points of articulation for the letters when learning the Alphabet, and it is from this classification that it can perfectly identify the point of articulation of each letter.